 Every lender inserts a prepayment penalty clause in the personal loan documents, which states the percentage of the amount that will be charged if you decide to pay off the loan early.
 Lenders usually charge this fee as prepayment or foreclosure causes them to make a lot of changes in their internal systems, which often comes at a cost.
 At the same time, borrowers are also encouraged to pay the monthly EMIs on time and save more money in the long term.

 As per the RBI directive, lenders can only charge prepayment fees on the outstanding loan amount.
 At Fullerton India, you can choose to foreclose your loan if you are willing to pay the remaining outstanding amount (with dues) in full.
-Our foreclosure charges range between 0-7% and this option is only offered if you have completed at least 6-12 EMI payments (depending on your tenure and Fullerton India’s policy at the time of foreclosure application).
+Our foreclosure charges range between 0-7% (depending on Fullerton India’s policy at the time of foreclosure application).

 If the lender doesn’t charge any prepayment fee, the borrower stands to benefit from prepayment as they can save on the interest amount.